Cisco-AMP/java_security/blog.md

 public class YetAnotherMap extends IntegerToStringMap { ... }
 ```

-What if we wanted to prevent this?
+What if we want to prevent this?
 Java allows you to specify that a concrete class should not be extended with the `final` keyword.
 ```java
 public final class IntegerToStringMap implements Map<Integer, String> { ... }
 ```
-This would stop `AnotherMap` and `YetAnotherMap` from being accepted by the Java compiler or JVM.
+This would stop `AnotherMap` and `YetAnotherMap` from being accepted by the Java compiler or the JVM.

 How about using polymorphic classes?
 Continuing with the `Map` example, polymorphism in Java allows us to write code like this: